 Security groups are used to manage traffic to and from public and private networks.
 For the sake of security, most inbound traffic is denied by default.
-If you selected Open all ports or Open port 22, 80, 443, 3389 and ICMP protocol as the template when creating a security group, rules are automatically created and added to the security group to allow traffic on those ports.
-For details, refer to Security Groups.
+If you selected Open all ports or Open ports 22, 80, 443, 3389 and ICMP protocol as the template when creating a security group, rules are automatically created and added to the security group to allow traffic on those ports.
+For more information, please see Security Groups.

-This article describes how to add security group rules to allow or ban traffic to and from public or private networks.
+This document describes how to add security group rules to allow or reject traffic to and from public or private networks.

 - Security group rules support IPv4 and IPv6 rules.

 - Open all ports allows both IPv4 and IPv6 traffic.

 - You should have an existing security group.
 If you do not, refer to Creating a Security Group for details.

 - You should know which traffic is allowed or rejected for your CVM instance.
 For more information on security group rules and their use cases, please see Security Group Use Cases.